SumitK06032005/StringOS/README.md

-# 🧩 StringOS Bootloader
+# 🧩 A Simple Bootloader

-**StringOS** is a simple bootloader written in x86 Assembly that runs in 16-bit real mode, prints text to the screen, then switches to 32-bit protected mode and prints again — forming the foundation of a tiny hobby operating system.
+A simple bootloader written in x86 Assembly that runs in 16-bit real mode, prints text to the screen, then switches to 32-bit protected mode and prints again — forming the foundation of a tiny hobby operating system.

 This project is my first step into OS development (OSDev) and low-level programming.
 It focuses on understanding how the CPU boots, how to print characters without BIOS interrupts, and how to transition safely to protected mode.